Renoslendra/MySiakad-AI/README.md

 ## Author

-Developed with ❤️ by Ryanda
+Developed with ❤️ by Renoslendra

 ---